Useful information for

 - British citizenship, if you want to apply and meet the requirements.

-The scheme will open fully by 30 March 2019.
+The scheme fully opened on 30 March 2019.
 You will need to register for the scheme online by 30 June 2021.
 You can sign up here for email updates.

 The government has made guidance on the settlement scheme available online in all 26 EU languages.